Making An Active Decision

 In seasons of change there are many decisions to be made and very often we feel pressure to make these decisions.
-Friends and family ask questions, wanting to know what we have decided and very often we feel we would just like a letter, or a sign, telling us what to do.
-Making decision that impacts many people can feel overwhelming and then the temptation is to decide on what is the easiest course of action, not necessarily the right one.
+Friends and family ask questions, wanting to know what we have decided and very often we feel we would just like a letter, or a sign, anything telling us what to do.
+Making decision that impact many people can feel overwhelming and then the temptation is to decide on what is the easiest course of action, not necessarily the right one.

 Decision making defined: a cognitive process whereby a choice of action is made from among various alternatives.
 Although the end result is action, the process of decision making cannot and is not passive.
+Wisdom is to be actively involved in the process and take it seriously.

 Making decisions needs to be an active thought process, particularly decisions that change the direction of our lives and have great costs involved.